Toward an Experimental Device-Independent Verification of Indefinite Causal Order: Experiment

 To measure a violation of VBC's inequality, we now measure the individual terms of Eq. \ref{eq::LCI}.
 For the first two terms, we only need to consider cases where $y=0$, which corresponds to Bob performing measurements in the computational basis.
 In the first term, we consider outcomes where he obtains $b=0$, which means that the photon is horizontally polarized, while in the second term Bob finds his photon to be vertically polarized which represents $b=1$.
 We therefore set Bob to measure in both of these settings and for each we iterate over all combinations of the Alices' settings.
 We effectively trace over Charlie by having him perform measurements in the $Z+X$ and $Z-X$ bases and summing the results.
 For each possible combination of settings, we record the coincidence counts between Charlie’s four detectors and Bob’s detector in the transmitted output of his PBS.
-Note, we discard the reflected outcomes since we could only trigger our UFORs from one detector.
+Note, we discard the reflected outcomes since we only trigger our UFORs from the transmitted detector.
 Since $x_1, x_2$ and $z$ take two possible values $\{0,1\}$, each of the first two terms is constructed from eight probabilities formed by the possible combinations of these settings.
-We then compute individual probabilities as:
+We then compute individual probabilities as

-and
+and \cite{van2023device}

-For the last term in the inequality, Alice 1 and Alice 2 apply identity operations inside the switch, ensuring that the target qubit exits each of their setups with the same polarization $\ket{H}_{2_T}$ it had upon entering.
+For the last term in the inequality, Alice 1 and Alice 2 reprepare the target qubit in $\ket{0}$, which means their polarizers are set to transmit $\ket{H}$ and the waveplate after the polarizers are set to $0^\circ$.
+This ensures that the target qubit exits each of their setups with the same polarization $\ket{H}_{2_T}$ it had upon entering.
 We estimate Bob and Charlie's ability to win the CHSH game by iterating over their measurements constructing their winning probability as

 Again, the normalization factor arises from the number of possible combinations of measurement settings.
-For each measurement setting we measure the coincidences for 3 minute, resulting in an average total counts of $\approx 7000$ per setting.
+For each measurement setting we measure the coincidences for 3 minutes, resulting in an average total counts of $\approx 7000$ per setting.
 The individual probabilities are plotted in Fig. \ref{fig::Data}b), wherein the close agreement between the ideal values and our experimentally measured probabilities is apparent.